Last Updated on 8 December 2021 by admin

 Software as a Service (SaaS) companies are becoming increasingly popular, offering innovative solutions that epitomize functionality and affordability.
 The SaaS industry is predicted to generate a staggering $105 billion in revenue this year alone.
 Cyber security has become an integral factor for SaaS companies to maintain trust with their client base therefore critical for their success.
 Due to the agile nature of SaaS companies, it is crucial for them to implement a dynamic and robust approach to security.
 Penetration testing offers just that, making it one of the most important and trusted security solutions available.

 Why do SaaS companies need penetration testing?

-Ethical hacking simulates a real-world cyber attack in order to assess and attempt to exploit any weaknesses in an organization’s security measures by testing the application and infrastructure level defences.
+Ethical hacking simulates a real-world cyber-attack in order to assess and attempt to exploit any weaknesses in an organization’s security measures by testing the application and infrastructure level defenses.
 Summarized below are some benefits of implementing penetration testing to your SaaS security strategy: